Page last updated: 13 October 2025

 • As a financial advice provider, an authorised body may engage financial advisers to give advice on its behalf.
 An authorised body may engage nominated representatives if permitted under the licence conditions or class of licence.

-All financial advice providers are regulated under the Financial Markets Conduct Act 2013 (FMC Act), as amended by the Financial Services Legislation Amendment Act 2019 (FSLAA).
-They must meet certain duties and obligations.
+All financial advice providers are regulated under the Financial Markets Conduct Act 2013 (FMC Act), as amended by the Financial Services Legislation Amendment Act 2019 (FSLAA) and need to meet certain duties and obligations.
+Here’s a summary of the main duties that apply to everyone who gives regulated financial advice to a retail client:

-Anyone giving advice to retail clients is subject to the Code of Professional Conduct for Financial Advice Services.
-This outlines the standards of conduct, client care, competence, knowledge, and skill required when giving regulated financial advice to retail clients in New Zealand.
+Anyone giving advice to retail clients is subject to a new Code of Professional Conduct for financial advice services.
+This outlines the standards of conduct, client care, competence, knowledge, and skill you need to meet when giving regulated financial advice to retail clients in New Zealand.
+The Minister of Commerce and Consumer Affairs approved the Code of Conduct in May 2019.
+It takes effect from the start of the new regime on Monday 15 March 2021.

 Go to the Financial Advice Code website